solana-developers/solana-cookbook/docs/integrations/orao-vrf.md

 * payer – VRF client
 * network_state – VRF on-chain state address
-* treasury - address of a VRF treasury (taken from the VRF on-chain state)
+* treasury - address of the VRF treasury (taken from the VRF on-chain state)
 * request - PDA to store the randomness (derived from the seed)
 * system_program – required to create the request account

-Above means that our instruction needs all this accounts besides it's own accounts.
+Above means that our instruction needs all of these accounts besides it's own accounts.
 Particularly our Russian-Roulette instruction will require the following list of accounts:

 ```rust